arsalananwar11/Live-Flash-Auctioning-System/README.md

 # Live-Flash-Auctioning-System

 The Live Flash Auctioning System is an innovative platform that facilitates real-time auctions with minimal latency.
-Auctioneers can host live video auctions, engaging participants globally.
+Auctioneers can host live auctions, engaging participants globally.
 The platform ensures fair bidding practices through synchronized countdown timers and instant notifications, allowing users to participate from any location seamlessly.

 ## Product Features:
 1. #### Real-Time Bidding Interface: